Arian04/vscode-masm/README.md

 ### Installation Instructions

-right now it's just 2 files in the `.vscode` directory, so you should just be able to download `tasks.json` and `masm.ps1` and drop them into the `.vscode` folder of a fresh project folder that you're using for your ASM files.
+1. Download the files in the repository's `.vscode` directory
+2. Drop them into the `.vscode` folder of a fresh project folder that you're using for your ASM files
+3. Open the .PS1 script that you downloaded and make sure that the vscode installation directory path is correct.
+I plan to automate this eventually.

 ### Usage

-After "installing" it to your vscode project, just open your ASM file, and run the `build` or `debug` build tasks using the command palette
+After "installing" it to your vscode project, just open your ASM file and run the `build` or `debug` build tasks using the command palette or whatever keyboard shortcut(s) you've set up.